blenherr/pi-hosted-mealie/docs/passbolt.md

 ```
 Copy and paste the url above in browser.
 Proceed with `Welcome to Passbolt, please select a passphrase!`.

-You may have to install Passbolt Add-on.
+You may have to install Passbolt browser add-on.